Yellowcard: 2017–2021: Post-breakup and Juice Wrld lawsuit

+2022–2024: Reunion, Childhood Eyes and A Hopeful Sign

 Yellowcard reunited on September 17, 2022, at Riot Fest in Chicago, Illinois.
 The set featured a full play-through of the album Ocean Avenue as well as a handful of other songs.
 On September 26, the band announced they would be playing Slam Dunk Festival in May 2023.
 Additionally the band announced they would be playing at the When We Were Young Festival on October 21, 2023.

-On February 14, 2023, the band announced a tour to commemorate the 20th anniversary of Ocean Avenue across the U.S. alongside Mayday Parade, This Wild Life, Story of the Year, and Anberlin.
+On February 14, 2023, the band announced a summer tour to commemorate the 20th anniversary of Ocean Avenue across the U.S. alongside Mayday Parade, This Wild Life, Story of the Year, and Anberlin.
+On May 20, 2023, the band announced a new single titled "Childhood Eyes" after a stint of teaser posts on social media.
+The song was released on May 31, 2023, as the lead-off single of an EP of the same name, released on July 21 via Equal Vision Records.

-Musical style

-Yellowcard's musical style has mainly been described as pop-punk, alternative rock, and hardcore punk.